tailbits/mason/README.md

 }
 ```

-Finally, we can define the `POST` handler, and accept the validated and decoded `Input` model in the logic
+Finally, we can define the `POST` handler, and accept the validated and decoded `Input` model in our code.

 ```go
   var count int